Hamstring

 How do I know if thigh pain is a strain or sciatica?

 A muscle strain usually causes local pain, tenderness, and weakness in one part of the thigh after a clear movement or effort.
-Sciatica more often causes pain that travels, along with tingling, numbness, burning, or symptoms that change with back movement or sitting.
+Sciatica more often causes pain that travels, with tingling, numbness, burning, or symptoms that change with back movement or sitting.

 How long do common thigh injuries take to heal?